 Famous Historic Events +

 United Nations Conference on International Organization (1945): Beginning on April 25, 1945, the City of San Francisco hosted a nine-week-long event known as the United Nations Conference on International Organization.
 Attended by delegates from 46 different nations, the conference specifically hoped to create an international organization—the United Nations—that would maintain global peace and cooperation while the world recovered from World War II.
-The Fairmont Hotel was just one of seven hotels in the city to entertain the dignitaries from those many disparate countries.
+Fairmont San Francisco was just one of seven hotels in the city to entertain the dignitaries from those many disparate countries.
 Yet, the business distinguished itself as it was one of the major meeting places for the “Big Five” nations in attendance: France, China, Russia, the United Kingdom, and the United States.
 Representatives from those five nations made most of the critical decisions during the event that led to the singing of the United Nations Charter.
 They also constituted the five main countries that would act as the permanent members governing over the nascent United Nations.
 The Big Five specifically meet inside the building’s penthouse suite, where then-Secretary of State, Edward Stettinius, was residing.
 Stettinius then sent detailed reports that addressed the discussions that had occurred within the suite to President Harry S. Truman.
 Among the topics that Stettinius introduced to President Truman concerned voting procedures, nomination protocols, and the responsibilities of the Secretary General at the United Nations.

 Historians today recognize that those daily meetings were critical, for they functioned as the medium to address all the primary grievances that affected the prospect of forming the United Nations.
 Those decisions and agreements later acted as the basis for the future United Nations Charter.
 As such, the United Nations Conference on International Organization proved to be the final major step in creating the actual United Nations.
 The United Nations Charter itself was unanimously adopted on June 25, 1945, at the San Francisco Opera House.
 The following day, fifty nations signed the document in the nearby Herbst Theater subset of the Veterans War Memorial Building.
 Poland would then join the signatories shortly thereafter, having not been in attendance at the conference.
 The United Nations finally came into existence that October, when the charter was formally ratified by the Big Five, which were now designated as the first members of the organization’s Security Council.
 It was then formally ratified by some 46 other nations.
-Flags of the original signatories of the United Nations Charter fly above the main entrance of The Fairmont Hotel in honor of such a momentous event.
+Flags of the original signatories of the United Nations Charter fly above the main entrance of Fairmont San Francisco in honor of such a momentous event.
 Today, nearly every nation in the world has signed the United Nations Charter, making it one of the most influential legal documents in world history.

 -